arlo-lib/ARLO/README.rst

 The only thing you need to configure in order to run experiments is the value of the variable ``dir_chkpath``, placed at the top of each script, which is the path to the folder used to save the outputs of the experiments.

+Moreover in the folder ``experiments`` there is a sub-folder named ``plotting scripts`` that contains the scripts used to generate the plots and the tables present in the paper.

 Supported Blocks
 ================
 Data Generation: Random Uniform Policy, MEPOL